ibm-cloud-docs/hs-crypto/initialize-hsm-cli.md

 To load the new master key register, A crypto unit administrator must sign the command with a unique signature key.
 The first step is to create one or more signature key files that contain signature keys on your workstation. <!-- The private part of the signature key file is used to create signatures.
 The public part is placed in a certificate that is installed in a target crypto unit to define a crypto unit administrator. -->

-For security considerations, the signature key owner can be a different person from the master key part owners.
+For security considerations, the signature key owners can be different people from the master key part owners.
 The signature key owner needs to be the only person who knows the password that is associated with the signature key file.
 {: important}

 * To display the existing signature keys on the workstation, use the following command: